adesandr/CG_Scale_OlkalBreakout/README.md

 # CG_Scale
-All files that you need to build a F3x Balance CG
+All files you need to build a F3x Balance CG